adamhsparks/AWD_ShB_Interaction/Analysis.md

 Notes on this analysis before starting
 --------------------------------------

-***THIS IS BEING REVISED***

-This analysis is unlikely to be the correct approach.
-The data are being examined again and a new analysis will be conducted that accounts for the ordinal scale used for data collection for severity.

-However, these analyses should be correct for the tiller sheath blight incidence.

 #### How to interpret these analyses

 For a quick overview, see this thread on Stack Overflow that walks through the output of `summary.MCMCglmm`, which is used below.
 [R: Making sense of the output of a MCMCglmm](http://stackoverflow.com/questions/20993643/r-making-sense-of-the-output-of-a-mcmcglmm)